SebiBar/ITrade/README.md

 # ITrade

 This project is structured using **.NET Aspire** for local orchestration, deploying and managing the API, frontend app, and database as a unified distributed application.
+To get started, set up your .env in ApiServices, and run 'npm install' in the frontend directory.

 ## Architecture
 - **Frontend**: React 19 application (`ITrade.UserClient/itrade`) using React Router and Tailwind CSS v4.
 Managed via Vite in development and Nginx in production/containers.